bbauska/Coursera-Bootstrap/readme.md

 Their plugins themselves can be individually included or you can include all the plugins together as a single unit.
-In the exercises, we have been including all the Bootstrap\'s JavaScript plugins into our webpage.
+In the exercises, we have been including all the Bootstrap&apos;s JavaScript plugins into our webpage.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------ 92. bootstrap and javascript components (239) ------------------------->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->